SummerSlam (1998): Storylines

 McMahon became obsessed with proving the brothers were conspiring against Austin and tried to prove this by putting champion and contender in a match for the WWF Tag Team Championship at Fully Loaded.
-McMahon could not bate Undertaker though as the team won the match but did not unify as a team for long, defending the titles until August 10, losing in a four corners tag match to Kane and Mankind.
-The next week, Austin arrived on Raw in a hearse and challenged Undertaker to a fight; at the end of the show Undertaker came to the ring and Austin followed, however when Undertaker fully faced Austin it became apparent it was actually Kane in his brother's attire, using his hair to hide his mask previously.
-Austin threw Kane in the back of the hearse but when he went to drive away, Undertaker appeared in the driver's seat and drove his brother away, thus revealing the alliance between the two, cemented by a beat down on Paul Bearer the following week, and greatly reducing the champions chances at SummerSlam.
+McMahon could not bait The Undertaker though as the team won the match but did not unify as a team for long, defending the titles until August 10, losing in a four corners tag match to Kane and Mankind.
+The next week, Austin arrived on Raw in a hearse and challenged Undertaker to a fight; at the end of the show The Undertaker came to the ring and Austin followed, however when The Undertaker fully faced Austin it became apparent it was actually Kane in his brother's attire, using his hair to hide his mask previously.
+Austin threw Kane in the back of the hearse but when he went to drive away, The Undertaker appeared in the driver's seat and drove his brother away, thus revealing the alliance between the two, cemented by a beat down on Paul Bearer the following week, and greatly reducing Austin's chances at SummerSlam.

 The second storyline heading into the event involved The Rock defending the WWF Intercontinental Championship against Triple H in a Ladder Match.
 Last month at Fully Loaded, Rock and Triple H fought for the Intercontinental Championship in a two out of three falls match which ended in a no contest.
-The two continued their rivalry while leading up their respective factions Nation of Domination and D-Generation X. On the August 17 episode of Raw is War, DX and the Nation fought in a street fight which the Nation won when Rock rammed a ladder in Triple H's face causing him to bleed from the mouth.
+The two continued their rivalry while leading up their respective factions Nation of Domination and D-Generation X (DX).
+On the August 17 episode of Raw is War, DX and the Nation fought in a street fight which the Nation won when Rock rammed a ladder in Triple H's face causing him to bleed from the mouth.
 Backstage after the match, Triple H challenged Rock to a Ladder match for the Intercontinental title at SummerSlam.
 On the August 23 episode of Sunday Night Heat, Rock accepted the challenge.